AvitalShmueli/CurlyCurl/README.md

 # CurlyCurl

-Final project for Android Application Development course, in Afeka - the academic college of Engineering in Tel Aviv.
+Final project for Android Application Development course, in Afeka - the academic college of Engineering in Tel-Aviv.

 ## Overview